 Things to know: Enter the park at 6300 Hetzler Rd off of Jefferson.
 There is paid parking here for $2/hour or $6/day.
 No dogs allowed.
 This park is managed by California State Parks.

 Echo Park Lake

 Once used as a reservoir, Echo Park Lake is now home to fishing, canoes, and the famous swan pedal boats.
-It’s famous as one of Los Angeles’ best spots for a day with the family or a fun date.
+It’s famous as one of Los Angeles’ best spots for a day with the family or one of the most fun date ideas in LA.
 There’s even a playground on the north end of the lake if you do bring kiddos.